-Prior to each vegetation clearing campaign, vegetation clearing limits will be clearly demarcated using bunting to prevent unintended clearing of, and impacts to, native vegetation.
+Prior to each vegetation clearing campaign, vegetation clearing limits will be clearly demarcated using bunting or closely spaced pegs to prevent unintended clearing of, and impacts to, native vegetation.
 The use of bunting will allow ease of movement of any fauna moving between the Extraction Area.